 confident, interested, trust, anticipation

-Eg: power users, admins, every day users
+Examples: power users, admins, everyday users

 Related design principles

-In product we use this principle in First impressions, Benefits modal, and Modal dialogs
+In product we use this principle in first impressions, benefits modal, and modal dialogs

 When something requires an action from the user